Generation of hyperentangled states and two-dimensional quantum walks using $J$- ($q$)- plates and polarization beamsplitters: Two-dimensional quantum walk

+where $A(r;z)$ denotes the amplitude profile and $\exp (im\phi)$ denotes the phase profile.
+If this light field in the polarization state $|u_1 \rangle$ passes through a {$J$-plate + waveplates combination\,(see Appendix\,\ref{ap})} represented by a Jones matrix

+then its polarization vector\,(or Jones vector) will change to $|u_2 \rangle$ and its phase profile will transform as $\exp {[i(m-1)\phi]}$, where $|u_2 \rangle$ is the Jones vector orthogonal to $|u_1 \rangle$.
+Likewise, the phase profile of the light field $\psi(r,\phi;z)$ in the polarization state $|u_2 \rangle$ will be transformed to $\exp {[i(m+1)\phi]}$ by the action of {$J$-plate + waveplates combination}, while the polarization state being changed to $|u_1 \rangle$.
+Therefore, we find that the OAM of the light field has been reduced by $\hbar$ per photon in the former case, whereas it has been increased by $\hbar$ per photon in the latter case.

-A single photon carrying an OAM of $m\hbar$ per photon is represented by the state $|m \rangle$ passes through a $J$-plate\,\cite{devlin2017}.
-It is known that the $J$-plate can decrease (increase) the OAM of the incoming photon with Jones vector $|u_1 \rangle$ ($|u_2 \rangle$) by $\hbar$ per photon while simultaneously transforming the Jones vector of the photon to $|u_2 \rangle$\,($|u_1 \rangle$).
-Thus, the Jones matrix corresponding to the $J$-plate is
+{Now let us consider a single photon carrying an OAM of $m\hbar$ per photon in some polarization state.
+The {$J$-plate + waveplates combination} can decrease (increase) the OAM of the incoming photon with Jones vector $|u_1 \rangle$ ($|u_2 \rangle$) by $\hbar$ per photon while simultaneously transforming the Jones vector of the photon to $|u_2 \rangle$\,($|u_1 \rangle$).
+In other words, {the $J$-plate + waveplates combination} changes the OAM of the incoming single photon conditioned over the polarization states $\{|u_1 \rangle, |u_2 \rangle\}$.
+Since $|u_1 \rangle$ and $|u_2 \rangle$ are themselves functions of $(\xi,\zeta,\theta)$\,[Eqs.\,(\ref{oq2}) and (\ref{tq4a})], $J(\phi)$ in Eq.\,(\ref{tq12a}) can also be written as